Battles of Rzhev: Toropets–Kholm offensive

-This offensive was conducted across the northern part of the Western Front against the Wehrmacht's 16th Army and the 9th Army.
+This offensive was conducted across the northern part of the Western Front against the Wehrmacht's 16th Army and 9th Army.

 Vyazma airborne operation

-A Soviet airborne operation, conducted by the 4th Airborne Corps in seven separate landing zones, five of them intended to cut major road and rail line of communication to the Wehrmacht's 9th Army.
+A Soviet airborne operation, conducted by the 4th Airborne Corps in seven separate landing zones, five of them intended to cut major road and rail lines of communication to the Wehrmacht's 9th Army.

 Operation Seydlitz

-In the aftermath of the Soviet winter counteroffensive of 1941–42, substantial Soviet forces remained in the rear of the German Ninth Army.
+In the aftermath of the Soviet winter counteroffensive of 1941–1942, substantial Soviet forces remained in the rear of the German Ninth Army.
 These forces maintained a hold on the primitive forested swamp region between Rzhev and Bely.
-On July 2, 1942, Ninth Army under General Model launched Operation Seydlitz to clear the Soviet forces out.
+On 2 July 1942, the Ninth Army under General Walter Model launched Operation Seydlitz to clear the Soviet forces out.
 The Germans first blocked the natural breakout route through the Obsha valley and then split the Soviet forces into two isolated pockets.
 The battle lasted eleven days and ended with the elimination of the encircled Soviet forces.